shmup/hexbugs/README.md

 ## Mind built with python

 Will start a game when someone makes a request, the ID either a #hash or /slug.

+It must have a "GameManager" which I haven't spec'd out yet, but seems like it'd be a gateway that looks up if the slug is a valid game and if the player is in that game, or maybe you can spectate anyways

+If it is the player_id or the lobby is open/waiting then update whatever state

+I suppose all clients are blasting messages to this Mind though, and the mind is passing them to something I haven't developed yet.
+I'm lacking in the "class" department, though needn't necessarily be classes vs modules.
+Anyways..

 Websockets server that handles a variety of messages.